Another gloomy, overcast day in Scotland. Perfect for a walking tour!

 They take the term tattoo to refer to last call at pubs who took to playing a regiment’s corps of drum as a way to get soldiers back to their barracks at a reasonable hour.

 In Dutch they would say doe den tap toe (turn off the taps).
-Try saying that pharse in english quickly, sorta sounds like tattoo.
+Try saying that phrase in English quickly, the last 2 words tap toe sound like tattoo.

-Many of the headstones were smooth due to age and erosion, but a couple had new headstones as Rowling borrowed some of the names from these headstones for characters in the book.
+Many of the headstones were smooth due to age and erosion, but a couple had new headstones as Rowling borrowed the names from these headstones for characters in the book.

 Very modern pub, pretty sure food was served on just thick, round cuts of wood, not plates.